-- Shared clothes and equipment’s should be banned such as goalkeeper gloves, training clothes, and shoes.
+Shared clothes and equipment should be banned such as goalkeeper gloves, training clothes, and shoes.

-- Ensure that enough space is left between athletes during individual’s training or warm-up exercises.
+Ensure that enough space is left between athletes during individual training or warm-up exercises.

-- Using sport equipment in alternation between players (rounds) must be banned.
+Using sports equipment in alternation between players (rounds) must be banned.

-- Emphasize the application of preventive instructions and guidelines within the facility (number of athletes in the training hall, the distance between sports equipment, the distance between others).
+Emphasize the application of preventive instructions and guidelines within the facility (number of athletes in the training hall, distance between sports equipment, distance between others).

-- Emphasize on players not to use devices at the same time.
+Emphasize players not to use devices at the same time.

 Reporting and monitoring Symptoms:

-- An inspection point must be set up at the entrances to the sport facility and before pursuing training for all employees and athletes to have temperature taken with a device approved by the Food and Drug General Authority and questioning them regarding respiratory symptoms (coughing or shortness of breath).
+An inspection point must be set up at the entrances to the sports facility and before pursuing training for all employees and athletes to have temperature taken with a device approved by the Food and Drug General Authority and questioning them regarding respiratory symptoms (coughing or shortness of breath).

-- In the event of a confirmed case among employees or athletes, the protocols approved by the National Center for Disease Prevention and Control and the Ministry of Health must be applied.
+In the event of a confirmed case among employees or athletes, the protocols approved by the PHA and the MOH must be applied.

-- Cooperate with the Ministry of Health in the process of monitoring the cases that were in contact with the confirmed case, in order to apply the epidemiological investigation procedures and follow the quarantine procedures in accordance with the procedures of the public health team.
+Cooperate with the MOH in the process of monitoring the cases that were in contact with the confirmed case, in order to apply the epidemiological investigation procedures and follow the quarantine procedures in accordance with the procedures of the public health team.

 Awareness and Communication

-- Post awareness posters at prominent places in the sport facility, in transporting buses, and in employee residential complexes and include the following:
+Post awareness posters at prominent places in the sports facility, in transporting buses, and an employee residential complexes and include the following:

 Education about the symptoms of the virus and the need to disclose them must be provided.

-- Appoint supervisors to ensure the implementation of the protocol for sport activities and requirements are met in the sport facilities.
+Appoint supervisors to ensure the implementation of the protocol for sports activities and requirements are met in the sports facilities.